 Source: Tamara Beetham, Brendan Saloner, Marema Gaye, et al. Admission Practices And Cost Of Care For Opioid Use Disorder At Residential Addiction Treatment Programs In the US.
 Health Affairs, Vol 40.
 No.2.
 February 2021.
-Available here further standardization and strengthening of coverage and delivery of SUD treatment.
-These efforts recognize the foundational need for increased, systematic use of evidencebased criteria such as The ASAM Criteria to guide SUD assessments, treatment, and coverage decisions.
-In 2015, the federal Center for Medicaid and CHIP Services (CMCS) started offering states access to Medicaid funding for residential treatment of SUD in specialized behavioral health treatment facilities with 16 or more beds, but only if those Medicaid programs offered a full continuum of addiction care, deployed evidence-based assessments for connecting people to the appropriate level of care, and used nationally recognized SUD-specific program standards for residential treatment facilities.5
+Available here such as The ASAM Criteria to guide SUD assessments, treatment, and coverage decisions.
+In 2015, the federal Center for Medicaid and CHIP Services (CMCS) started offering states access to Medicaid funding for residential treatment of SUD in specialized behavioral health treatment facilities with 16 or more beds, but only if those Medicaid programs offered a full continuum of addiction care, deployed evidence-based assessments for connecting people to the appropriate level of care, and used nationally recognized SUD-specific program standards for residential treatment facilities.4